anthony0br/DocumentService/docs/tutorial.md

 ## Best Practices

+**Be very cautious of yielding:** Transforms and cache updates should never yield.
+When you are updating data, if you yield and some other code makes an update, that update could be reverted.
+Do not update between GetCache and SetCache pairs.

 **Strict types:** Write your scripts in strict mode to benefit fully from the type-checking features of DocumentService.
 Be as precise as you can with types - using `any` or other loosely-defined types for your fields will have little to no benefit.

 **Use good tools:** Roblox Studio's script editor doesn't provide great linting - luau-lsp is better